lenhanpham/Bohr-to-Angstrom-converter-xyz/README.md

 # Bohr-to-Angstrom-converter-xyz
-Feel bored to convert xyz Cartesian cooridantes from Bohr to Angstrom and vice versa, use this script to do jobs automatically.
+It is boring to convert xyz Cartesian cooridantes from Bohr to Angstrom and vice versa, use this script to do jobs automatically.
 Place all xyz coordinates to be converted to a directory, and then run the script "Coordinate-converter.shell" by typing "bash Coordinate-converter.shell".
 All original coordinates of Bohr units will be copied to a directory called original.